 #2 – Revise Your Sales Forecasts

 In normal times, sales forecasts are based on historical and recent trends, seasonal patterns, and perhaps some statistical analyses that incorporate the key sales drivers in an industry and target market.
 Those techniques don’t mean much right now because they are based on business as usual, and this isn’t anything close to “usual”.
 In other words, forget the sales forecasts you made early in the year.

-For example, if your business manufactures plumbing supplies, demand driven by home repairs is likely to be different than demand arising from new home construction, so you should revise your sales forecast accordingly.
+For example, if your business manufactures plumbing supplies, demand driven by home repairs is likely to be different from demand arising from new home construction, so you should revise your sales forecast accordingly.
 For current orders that haven’t been filled yet, decide which ones are going to ship, which may be reduced and which are at risk of being canceled.
 If you have a relatively small number of customers that usually place large orders, your sales team should get on the phone and have a conversation with each one of them.

 Most companies (except those that manufacture critical medical supplies or provide other essential goods and services) will lose a large chunk of sales they had forecasted at the beginning of the year.

 Right now, you need to take a hard look at how much revenue your business is likely to generate over the next three months.
 Since everyone is facing extreme uncertainty, you need to be cautious about pursuing sales to customers who may not be able to pay you.
 You do not want to invest time and resources in booking sales and manufacturing products for customers who are likely not going to be able to pay.

 Inventory sucks up cash.
 Some of the inventory you usually carry to meet demand from regular customers won’t be needed over the next 13 weeks because some of those customers will cut back, some will shut down temporarily and some will go out of business.
 However, don’t stop production based on fear; inadequate inventory levels mean lost opportunities.